tofof/ckan-modlists/README.md

 * Basic difficulty settings
   * allow reverts
   * allow quickloads
-  * missing crews respawn but on like a 6hr (1 kerbal day) timer or longer
+  * missing crews respawn   *consider a longer timer, 6hr (1 kerbal day) or more*
   * no auto-hire
   * no indestructible facilities
   * no stock vessels
   * no comm network
-  * decline penalty 0 *(contracts are wacky sometimes and you shouldn't take a hit to say no to something stupid or that you're tired of)*
+  * decline penalty 0   *Some contracts are just stupid.
+You shouldn't take a penalty for deleting them.*
   * heating/reward/penalty sliders all 100% otherwise
   * Advanced difficulty settings - *Everything off, except...*
   * Kerbal G-force limits on *(short blackout from very rough parachutes is interesting and unlikely to make casualties)*
   * G-force Tolerance 1.0
   * Part Upgrades on